Muxy03/Software-Composition-Project-Dispatching-network/README.md

     - Nodes: slice of Nodes
     - Edges: slice of Edges
     - Messages: Slice of string that contains all messages
-    - Wg: WaitGroup used to is used to wait for all the goroutines launched.
+    - Wg: WaitGroup used to wait for all the goroutines launched.

 Files:
 1. `Exercise.md` contains the text of exercise.